benhoyt/benhoyt.github.com/writings/goawk-compiler-vm.md

 To be honest, I'm not entirely sure it was worth the additional 2500 lines of code (for a project that's only 15,000 lines of code, including tests).
 If I had an engineering manager overseeing this, I would have expected pushback ("is this going to help us with real-world workloads?").
 However, GoAWK was and remains a passion project -- I had fun making and sharing this, and that's enough for me.

+I've merged the compiler and virtual machine and released them in [GoAWK v1.15.0](https://github.com/benhoyt/goawk/releases/tag/v1.15.0).
+The Go API and `goawk` command should be 100% backwards compatible.
+It's been well-tested against my interpreter tests as well as the tests from the original AWK and the relevant ones from Gawk, but file an [issue](https://github.com/benhoyt/goawk/issues) if you find something amiss.

 I hope you've enjoyed or learned from this write-up.
 Please don't hesitate to contact me with your feedback or ideas.